btm/minitest-handler-cookbook/README.md

 *Note*: Version 0.1.0 added a change that breaks backward compatibility.
 The minitest-handler now only loads test files named "recipe-name_test.rb" rather than all test files in the path files/default/test/minitest/*_test.rb

+If you have any helper libraries, place them in files/default/test/minitest/support/

 Attributes
 ==========